killy971/hpc-coveralls/README.md

 (this convention is the same as the one used by [cloverage](https://github.com/lshift/cloverage) coveralls output)

 There's an [open issue](https://github.com/lemurheavy/coveralls-public/issues/216) to improve this.

+# Contributing

+hpc-coveralls is still under development and any contributions are welcome!

 # Notes